barnese3/Fly-Docs/Getting Started.md

 * Your code is distributed instantly(-ish) across our global fleet of servers.

 Congrats!
-You now have a simple Fly app that fetches files and optimizes images.
+You now have a simple Fly Edge App that fetches files and optimizes images.

 ## What else can I do with my Fly Edge App?

 The power of Fly also allows you to add unlimited hostnames with a simple POST using our hostname API, put your Glitch project on a custom domain, build a global application load balancer, test locally using fly test, deliver http requests with unbelievable low latency using fly.cache, connect to any Heroku app, improve your Google Lighthouse Scores and more!

-Next up: Cache API (add link)
+### Next up: Cache API (add link)